Tech workers recount the cost of speaking out, as tensions rise inside companies

 "Being a whistleblower so often wreaks havoc on your mental and physical health," she will tell the union, noting that going public with concerns about a tech company "should not be available to only the privileged few."

-Despite the deterrents, Parrish, the former Apple worker, hopes the company's actions toward her might galvanizing other employees to speak out.
+Parrish, the former Apple worker, has another view.
+She hopes the company's actions toward her might galvanize other employees to speak out.

 Tech workers, she said, are no longer willing to take a high salary and generous perks in exchange for their loyalty.
 Now, they want more.